azaroth42/activitystreams-discovery/README.md

 #### Level 1: Basic Change List

-If we know dates, such as when the resource was created or modified, instead we can order the list by those dates, with the most recent activities occuring first.
+If we know dates, such as when the resource was created or updated, we should instead order the list by those dates, with the most recent activities occuring last.
 Each Manifest should still appear only once in the full list.
-This could be accomplished with a IIIF Collection, if we were to add created and modified timestamps to the Manifests themselves.
+This could be accomplished with a IIIF Collection, if created and modified timestamps were part of the Manifests themselves.

+The rationale for crawling backwards is that the first pages, once finished, become static resources.
+If the list were ordered from most recent to least, then either the pages would change their URIs, reducing the ability to cache them or the first page would be constantly changing size rather than the last page, which is more familiar.

-Usage: Record each time the list is crawled, and stop crawling when a datestamp before the previous crawl time is encountered.
+Usage: Record each time the list is crawled.
+Start from the `last` page and work backwards through the list until a datestamp before the previous time a crawl occurred is encountered.

 * [Page: Basic Change List](/json/2_page-basicchangelist.json)